Brentford F.C. Reserves and Academy: Noted graduates

 Brentford's youth, reserve, Development Squad and B teams produced many players who made 25 or more appearances for the first team.
 Players marked * won a full international cap while with Brentford or later in their career.
 Players are listed according to the decade of their senior debut for the club.

 And those who made it elsewhere

-Many former Brentford schoolboy, youth, reserve, Development Squad, B team and CST players found success with other clubs.
-Those marked † did not make a senior appearance for Brentford, but made a first team appearance for another club in a fully professional league.
-Players marked * won an international cap while with Brentford or later in their career.
+Many former Brentford schoolboy, youth, reserve, Development Squad, B team and Community Sports Trust players found success with other clubs.
+Those marked † did not make a senior appearance for Brentford, but made a first team appearance for another club in a fully professional league or cup fixture.
+Players marked * won an international cap, at any level, while with Brentford or later in their career.
 Players are listed according to the decade of their senior debut or, if they did not make a senior appearance, the decade of their departure from the club.

 International players

-Brentford's youth, reserve, Development Squad and B teams have produced many players who were capped at full and youth international level during their career with the club.
+Brentford's youth, reserve, Development Squad, B and Community Sports Trust teams have produced many players who were capped at full and youth international level during their career with the club.